LawG4/Concorde/README.md

 ------

 There's no line by line debugging available for coding on the Wii, logging is difficult as you have to retrieve it physically from the wii, or mount a virtual drive image from the emulator.
-The aim of this project is to allow you line by line debugging on your desktop and then port the code easily to the Wii.
+The aim of this project is to allow you access line by line debugging on your desktop and then port the code easily to the Wii.

-When you're coding on the Wii, a lot of the time it's easiest to embed the assets inside the binary.
-This will be the approach for this project.

 ## Quick Start

+### Dependencies

+Things to make sure you download before you get going:

+- Cmake 3.13 or greater
+- Ninja build tool
+- DevkitPro for Wii

 ### Create a CMake Project for your build